oracle/graaljs/docs/user/JavaScriptCompatibility.md

 ### Debug

-- requires starting the engine with the `js.debug-builtin` flag
+- requires starting the engine with the `js.debug-builtin` option

-`Debug` is a GraalVM JavaScript specific function object that provides functionality for debugging JavaScript code and the GraalVM JavaScript compiler.
+`Debug` is a GraalJS specific function object that provides functionality for debugging JavaScript code and the JavaScript engine.
 This API might change without notice.
 Do not use for production purposes.

 ### Global Functions

 #### `printErr(...arg)`

-- behaves identical to `print`
+- behaves identically to `print`

 The only difference is that the error stream is used to print to, instead of the default output stream.